Chicken Afritada

 First, you need to prepare the chicken.
 Wash the chicken pieces and pat them dry with paper towels.
 This helps the chicken brown better.
 Season the chicken with salt and pepper on all sides.

 Heat oil in a large pot over medium-high heat.
 When the oil is hot, add the chicken pieces skin side down.
 Don’t crowd the pot – cook in batches if needed.
-Brown the chicken for about 5 minutes on each side until it gets a nice golden color.
-Remove the chicken and set aside.
+Brown the chicken for about 5 minutes on each side until it gets a lovely gold and becomes golden key and set aside.

 Creating The Tomato Sauce Base

-In the same pot with the remaining oil, add the chopped onions.
+Add the chopped onions to the same pot with the remaining oil.
 Cook until they become soft and translucent, about 3-4 minutes.
 Add the minced garlic and cook for another 30 seconds until fragrant.

 Pour in the tomato sauce and chicken broth.
 Stir well to combine.
 Add the bay leaves and fish sauce if using.
 Bring the mixture to a boil, then reduce heat to low.